UniversalDependencies/UD_Indonesian-PUD/README.md

 README FROM UI
 ==================

-A reseach team from Faculty of Computer Science, Universitas Indonesia (UI) proposed a revision to Indonesian PUD in 2019 and 2020.
+Alfina et al. (2019) and Alfina et al. (2020) from Faculty of Computer Science, Universitas Indonesia (UI) proposed a revision to Indonesian PUD.
+The revision was conducted manually that made the current treebank a gold standard.

-A description of how the Indonesian PUD was manually revised by UI  can be found in Alfina et al. (2019) and Alfina et al. (2020) in the references section.
 The short description about the annotation guidelines can be found in [Indonesian Documentation](https://universaldependencies.org/id/index.html).

-The original repository of the revised Indonesian PUD conducted by UI can be found [here](https://github.com/ialfina/revised-id-pud).

 ==================
 README FROM GOOGLE